 Frequently Asked Questions

-How do conditional effects that trigger based on "your opponent", like Scar for a Scar, work?
+How do conditional effects based on "your opponent" work?

 In UPF, all other players are considered collectively "the opponent".

-Using Scar for a Scar as an example, it would gain go again when you have less life than any other player, not just the one you are attacking with Scar for a Scar.
+As an example, Scar for a Scar would gain go again when you have less life than any other player, not just the one you are attacking with Scar for a Scar.

-Can I use Go Bananas to search for and play a card that is a different class than my hero?
+Can I use Go Bananas to search for (and play) a card that is a different class or talent than my hero?